TACC/tacc-web-content/README.md

 ### Requirements

-- Node.js 12 or LTS (whichever version is later)
+- Node.js 12 or LTS (whichever version is greater)
 - all NPM Packages (see [`package.json`](./package.json))

 ### Setup